Imperial Pacific: Best Sunshine International

 Best Sunshine, a subsidiary of Imperial Pacific International Holdings, develops and operates casinos, hotels, and restaurants in the Commonwealth of the Northern Mariana Islands (CNMI).
 As of June 2016, it is reportedly the largest taxpayer in the CNMI, paying US$27.8 million in business gross revenue tax.

 In August 2014, Imperial Pacific International was granted a 25-year license to build and operate a casino on Saipan with an option to extend the license for another 15 years.
 Best Sunshine originally planned to spend US$3.14 billion and operate 2,229 hotel room. but increased the budget to US$7.1 billion the following month to accommodate plans to operate more than 4,200 hotel rooms and 1,600 gaming tables.
 Imperial Pacific raised US$99.8 million in December 2014 to fund these projects.

-Best Sunshine had a soft opening for a temporary casino with six Baccarat tables in July 2015.
+Best Sunshine had a soft opening for a temporary casino with six baccarat tables in July 2015.
 This casino, named Best Sunshine Live cost US$25 million to build.
 It is located in Saipan's DFS T-Galleria Mall.
 In May 2016, Best Sunshine started targeting residents and tourists of Guam by offering charter flights between the two islands.
 The Best Sunshine Live casino opened on 31 March 2017, though construction for the attached resort continued.

 The main casino, named Grand Mariana Casino Hotel and Resort was constructed in Garapan in 2016 and 2017.
 During this time, the Bureau of Environmental and Coastal Quality (BECQ) gave Best Sunshine multiple fines for discharging wastewater into Garapan's lagoon and violating work hour constraints.
 Ancient human remains were discovered on the construction site, which will be re-interred some time after construction is finished.
 The main casino was originally scheduled to open in December 2016 and expected to cost US$550 million.
 The resort's casino had a soft opening on 6 July 2017.

 On 23 March 2017, one of Imperial Pacific's Chinese construction workers fell off a scaffold and died.
 This led the FBI to search one of Imperial Pacific's offices and make an arrest.
 On 15 February 2018, Bloomberg Businessweek published an investigative report on the circumstances surrounding the death of this construction worker.
 An attorney for the Torres Brothers law firm which represented this worker said the report omitted several facts about the case.
 Imperial Pacific disputed all allegations of wrongdoing and sued Bloomberg for defamation.
 The FBI and U.S. Department of Homeland Security investigated the case and charged five individuals with harboring undocumented workers.

 After Typhoon Yutu, Imperial Pacific opened its Saipan casino with limited operations from 2–15 November 2018.
 Citing damages from the typhoon, Imperial Pacific shut down this casino from 16 to 18 November, and then resumed operations.

+In 2025, Team King Investment acquired the property following an auction.
+It is unclear what the new owners will do with the property.